operand/agency/README.md

-Though you could entirely create a simple agent using only the primitives in Agency (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be an all-inclusive toolset like other libraries.
-For example, it does not include support for constructing prompts or working with vector databases, etc. Implementation of agent behavior is left up to you, and you are free to use other libraries as needed for those purposes.
+Though you could entirely create a simple agent using only the primitives in Agency (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be an all-inclusive LLM-oriented toolset like other libraries.
+For example, it does not include support for constructing prompts or working with vector databases.
+Implementation of agent behavior is left entirely up to you, and you are free to use other libraries as needed for those purposes.

 Agency focuses on the lower level concerns of communication, observation, scalability, and security.
 The library strives to provide the operating